chrysn/request-tag/draft-amsuess-core-request-tag.md

 > option is counted as a value too, and distinct from the empty option) can
 > only be reused when all request messages sent in a different exchange with
 > the same option value have either been answered (and successfully
-> unprotected), or their sender sequence numbers are considered invalid by the
+> unprotected), or their sender sequence numbers differ from the next request
-> server (as proven by a response to a request that bore a request sequence
-> number greater than the old messages' sequence number plus the server's
-> recipient window size).
+> by at least the window size (in which case they can not be accepted by the
+> server after the new request has started).
 >
 > If the client follows the suggestion of only storing its own sequence numbers
 > to persistent memory every K requests, it must increment the stored sequence